us-amlr/cs-phoc/data/inach_qc/readme.md

 # inach_qc readme

-This folder (inach_qc) contains files, generated in phocid_census_inach.R, that were used to QC the INACH data.
+This folder (inach_qc) contains files, generated in R/phocid_census_inach.R, that were used to QC the INACH data.

 As of Oct 2022, these issues have all been corrected.